-The policy aims at formulating monetary and foreign exchange policies, manage them in a bid to maintain price and balance of payments stability for the overall economic stability and sustainable economic development.
+The Monetary Policy 2021 aims at formulating monetary and foreign exchange policies, manage them in a bid to maintain price and balance of payments stability for the overall economic stability and sustainable economic development.
 Nepal Rastra Bank (NRB) has begun to give priority to the cottage and small industries, which contribute almost 22 percent of the country’s GDP and provides employment to almost 1.8 million people.

 - In the current Fiscal Year 2078/79, the refinancing policies implemented to revive the pandemic-affected industries/businesses have been maintained.